V1las/Skillset/README.md

 Welcome to my skillset presentation, hope you can review my skills and some of my personal projects.

+Be sure to check my LinkedIn anytime you can!
+I'll always be up to date ;)

 Thanks for reading!